INF554/project-eureka/readme.md

 The original repository can be found in [Here](https://github.com/liyiran/metroBike).
 We have totally **127** commits.
 Please check the original repository if you want.
+### Work distribution
+As a team, we emphosize the teamwork and have team meeting everyweek.
+During each meeting, we split the chart task into sub tasks and each one takes one sub task.
+In general, we split the work evenly.

 ### PROJECT ARTIFACTS